oliviazhang0416/CBB_final/README.md

 # CBB_final

+🎦 Here is the link to my video 🎦 https://youtu.be/DnPTAkqXwkw

 This folder contains the code for the final project.

 We developed a Batch-Constrained Deep Q-learning (BCQ, a deep reinforcement learning algorithm) (Fujimoto et al., 2019) based artificial intelligence clinician.